 Whatever your major, you can apply for music scholarships at Calvin.

-Learn more about Named Scholarships at Calvin
+Find more details and deadlines for Named Scholarships at Calvin

 What music scholarships are available?